A Guide to Retirement Planning for Seniors

 Play Catch-Up to Maximize Your Retirement Savings

 Many people underestimate how much to save for retirement.
-Only one-quarter of the people surveyed for Fidelity’s State of Retirement Planning Study knew they needed 10 to 12 times their last full year of working income by the time they reached retirement.
+Only one-quarter of the people surveyed for Fidelity’s State of Retirement Planning Study knew they needed 10 to 12 times their last full year of working income by the time they retired.

 If you’re behind on your retirement goals, there’s excellent news for those ages 50 years and over.
 In addition to your standard retirement contributions, the IRS allows annual catch-up contributions to certain retirement plans.